marcglasberg/fast_immutable_collections/README.md

 it will break the `IList` and any other derived lists in unpredictable ways.
 Use this at your own peril.
 This is the same doing: `IList.unsafe(list)`.
-Note you can optionally disallow unsafe constructors in the global configuration by doing: `disallowUnsafeConstructors = true` (and then optionally preventing further configuration changes by calling `lockConfig()`).
+Note you can optionally disallow unsafe constructors in the global configuration by doing: `disallowUnsafeConstructors = true` (and then optionally prevent further configuration changes by calling `lockConfig()`).

 These are your options to obtain a regular `List` back from an `IList`: